gabtam55/HK-District-Info-Project/README.md

 pairwise.t.test(dsuq$Extraversion, dsuq$X18..I.usually.use.my.smartphone.with, p.adjust.method = "none")
 ```

 As I failed to reject the null hypothesis.
-The one-way ANOVA suggested that people's preferred hand to use their smartphones with has nothing to do with their levels of extraversion.
+The one-way ANOVA also suggested that people's preferred hand to use their smartphones with has nothing to do with their levels of extraversion.

 ### References
 Noë, B., Turner, L., Linden, D., Allen, S., Maio, G., Whitaker, R. (2017).
 Mood sampling on smartphones. [data collection].
 UK Data Service.
 SN: 852732, http://doi.org/10.5255/UKDA-SN-852732